ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 {:pre: .pre}

 # Secure and resilient multi-region Kubernetes clusters with Cloud Internet Services
+Generally, containerized appliations would be runninng with multiple workers grouped in Kubernetes cluster to ensure the high availability.
+When certain worker does not work, the other workers within the same cluster will serve the internet requests which is apprarent to users.
+To provide HA at zone level, put workers in multiple zones within the same region but eventually you would want more regions.
+It is for resiliency but also it serves the requests closer to the users.

 This tutorial highlights how Cloud Internet Services can be integrated with Kubernetes clusters to deliver a secure and resilient solution across multiple regions.

 * IBM Cloud Internet Services(CIS) is a uniform platform to configure and manage the Domain Name System (DNS), Global Load Balancing (GLB), Web Application Firewall (WAF), and protection against Distributed Denial of Service (DDoS) for internet applications.

-* IBM Cloud Kubernetes Service(IKS) delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.
+* {{site.data.keyword.containershort}}(IKS) delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

 ## Objectives
 {: #objectives}